dmichaels/public/books/toread.md

 1. <a href="https://www.amazon.com/dp/1631496085" target="_top">We the People: A History of the U.S. Constitution (Jill Lepore)</a>
 1. <a href="https://www.amazon.com/When-Everyone-Knows-That-Knowledge/dp/1668011573/" target="_top">When Everyone Knows That Everyone Knows: Common Knowledge and the Mysteries of Money, Power, and Everyday Life (Steven Pinker)</a>
+1. <a href="https://www.amazon.com/Right-Oblivion-Privacy-Good-Life/dp/067430490X/" target="_top">The Right to Oblivion: Privacy and the Good Life (Lowry Pressly)</a>
+1. <a href="https://www.amazon.com/Human-Condition-Second-Hannah-Arendt/dp/022658660X/" target="_top">The Human Condition (Hannah Arendt)</a>
 1. <a href="https://www.amazon.com/Give-People-Money-Universal-Revolutionize/dp/1524758779/" target="_top">Give People Money (Annie Lowrey)</a>
 1. <a href="https://www.amazon.com/Why-Read-Classics-Italo-Calvino-ebook/dp/B00E9FYU9Y/" target="_top">Why Read the Classics?
 (Italo Calvino)</a>
 1. <a href="https://www.amazon.com/Worlds-Otherwise-Penguin-Science-Fiction/dp/0241509750/" target="_top">Warm Worlds and Otherwise (James Tiptree Jr.)</a>